We women often complain that we’re invisible after a certain age.

 I dream of the day when all women can say their age openly, proudly, fearlessly.
 I never fear someone will find out how old I really am and that is truly liberating.

-By the way, I turn 56 later this month.
+By the way, I turn 57 in August.

 2.- Unearth your charisma.-

 Your mannerisms, the way you smile, laugh, talk, interact, all comprise your style, your personal trademark.

 When you not only accept yourself but feel at ease with who you are, that makes you charismatic.

 A woman with charisma will never be invisible, no matter her age.

 3.- Establish your personal style.-

 Instead of following trends, now is the moment to reinforce your personal style.